5 Smart Ways to Invest an Insurance Payout

 First, you should know that, generally speaking, you won’t owe income taxes on your life insurance proceeds.
 This same rule applies to most inheritances.
 In other words, if you inherit money or property, you typically don’t treat what you receive as income.
 The big exception to this is inheriting a 401(k) plan or Individual Retirement Account.

-Here are some tax-focused ideas for investing your windfall:
+Here are 5 tax-focused ideas for investing your windfall:

 - Maximize your traditional 401(k) contribution.
 If you don’t fully fund your 401(k) at work each year because of a budget shortfall, you’re leaving a tax deduction on the table.
 You could use your tax-free inheritance to fill the hole in your budget and fully contribute to your 401(k) ($17,000 for 2012) which will give you a tax deduction.
 This should also ensure that you maximize your employer’s matching contribution.

 - Open a traditional or Roth IRA.
 Same idea here as with the 401(k), only the contribution limits for a traditional or Roth IRA are less ($5,000 for 2012).
 Also, if you are covered by a 401(k) or other retirement plan at work, then you likely cannot deduct your traditional IRA contributions from your income.

 - Buy cash-value life insurance or annuities.
 Both of these types of assets are tax-deferred.
 This means that the cash value builds up over time and you don’t pay tax until you pull the money out.